pantheon-systems/documentation/source/content/drupal-cloudfront.md

 2. Go to admin/config/development/cdn to get to the General Configuration tab.
 3. Select **Enabled** and click **Save Configuration**.
 4. Go to the Details tab.
 There are a couple of items to address:
    * **Mode:** Origin Pull.
 For the CloudFront configuration, use Origin Pull mode.
-File Conveyor mode allows integration with [File Conveyor](http://fileconveyor.org) for more complicated configurations.
 Pantheon does not support File Conveyor.

        Return to the CloudFront distributions table and copy the domain name for your new distribution.
    * **CDN Mapping:** `https://my.cloudfrontcdndomain.net`.
 Be sure to add the protocol in front of the domain name.
 For example, `https://my.cloudfrontcdndomain.net` will work but `my.cloudfrontcdndomain.net` may cause problems.
 Be sure to use HTTPS.